-In the following article, you’ll know how to fix dry paint from your paint by number kit.
-Also, you’ll find a simple remedy to all the different problems that your paint colors might have.
+In the following article, you’ll know how to fix dry paint, how to soften acrylic paint, or how to dilute acrylic paint from your paint by number kit.
+How do you fix hardened acrylic paint?
+Also, you’ll find a simple remedy to all the different problems that your painterly paint by number might have.

 A lot of people use number kits painting as a way to unwind and relax from the daily stressors.
 The best part about it is that it doesn’t need special skills for it.
 All you have to do is paint the canvas with the corresponding number from the kit.

-Read on, if you want to know how to fix this!
+So, do you want to know how to fix sticky acrylic paint?

 Acrylic Paint Properties and Common Issues

-Acrylic paints are known for their brilliant vibrancy and their abundance of color degrees and options.
+Acrylic paints are known for their brilliant vibrancy and their abundance of color degrees, but acrylic paint expire.

-When they’re finished, they give the same look as water coloring and oil painting.
+When they’re finished, they give the same look as water color and oil paints.
 They’re also quite affordable, which made them super popular in the last few decades.

 However, they also have many issues.
-One of the most common problems they have is that they dry up in almost no time.
+One of the most common problems they have is that they dry up in almost no time especially in extreme heat.
+That’s why it is really important to store acrylic paint especially leftover paint or old acrylic paint properly.

 Also, since they’re chemically an emulsion, they tend to separate inside their containers.
 However, that doesn’t necessarily mean that they’ve gone bad and can’t be used again.